Two-stage Quantum Estimation and the Asymptotics of Quantum-enhanced Transmittance Sensing: Introduction

-This paper is organized as follows: following a brief review of quantum estimation theory in Section \ref{sec:quantum estimation prerequisites}, we formally introduce the two-stage method in Section \ref{sec:twostage}.
+This paper is organized as follows: after a brief review of quantum estimation theory in Section \ref{sec:quantum estimation prerequisites}, we formally introduce the two-stage method in Section \ref{sec:twostage}.
 We then summarize the results on its asymptotics from \cite{hayashi2005statistical}, \cite[Ch.~6.4]{hayashi17qit}, adapting them to single-parameter quantum estimation of interest to us in Section \ref{sec:prior work}.
 Our main results are in Sections \ref{sec:main} and \ref{sec:transmittance sensing}.
-We state our relaxed regularity conditions and prove consistency and asymptotic normality of two-stage estimation as Theorem \ref{theorem: our} in Section \ref{sec:main}.
-We then show in Section \ref{sec:transmittance sensing} that the strong form of the conditions for Theorem \ref{theorem: our} holds for quantum-enhanced transmittance sensor derived in \cite{gong22losssensing}.
+We state our relaxed regularity conditions for consistency and asymptotic normality of two-stage estimation as Theorem \ref{theorem: our} in Section \ref{sec:main}.
+We then show in Section \ref{sec:transmittance sensing} that the strong form of the conditions for Theorem \ref{theorem: our} holds for the quantum-enhanced transmittance sensor derived in \cite{gong22losssensing}.
 We conclude with a discussion of future work in Section \ref{sec: conclusion}.
+Appendix contains proofs and derivations.